Why cyber security should be taken seriously

 Even the best firewall and spam detection methods may not be able to protect you from something such as another user who you are in contact with having their account compromised or details leaked.
 Social engineering does not only occur through this method.
 It can occur when someone calls up pretending to be your bank to get account details or more commonly in your business to gain unauthorised access to places or data they shouldn't have.
 This can be something like being friendly in the workplace in order to gain access to files and documents that they would have you believe they are allowed to look at when in reality they are trying to steal the data.

 A Trojan is as the name suggests a malicious piece of code or software which disguises itself as another application.
 These methods can often be destructive to data.
 Trojans often occur most frequently in unlicensed, non commercial software which may be a pirated copy of the original software or a software that does something similar to another commercial software except is cheaper or free.
 In business typically programs are only allowed to be installed by your IT team and they will likely be aware of the threats.
 Nevertheless it is still crucial that you keep your IT team trained well on these type of threats and even if users cannot install software themselves keeping them aware is a great idea especially in BYOD (Bring your own devices) environments where user devices can bring external threats into their network.

 Logixal takes cyber security very seriously.
 From our printers to IT department we make sure any potential access point is safe and secure.
-To support this we completed the cyber essentials certification in order to ensure we had up to date 2020 security methods and in in Late May 2019 we received our cyber essentials certification.
-Proving our security methods were up to date and our employees and customers data was safe.
+To support this, as you would expect, we have completed and achieved the Cyber Essentials certification.